CemraJC/solidarity/README.md

 # Check if a Number is Solitary

+> Find if 10 has a friend

 These programs use brute-force factorization to run through billions of possible friends for a pre-programmed number.

 The software is very simple right now, and not very effective.
-In future, it will run faster.
+In future, it may run faster - depends on when I get a decent machine that can actually compile advanced factorization code.

 ## Usage

 Highly recommend using the C++ version - it's performance optimized.
-The python script is just a quick proof of concept.
+The python script is just a quick proof of concept and is at least 6 times slower.

 In the software, you must edit where to start looking for friends, where to stop, and which number we're looking at friends for.